 Personal data (article 6 of GDPR) lawful basis for processing your general personal data:

-Processing necessary for compliance with a legal obligation and for the performance of a task carried out in the public interest as Jacobs are acting on the basis of authority from the court and their power to enforce warrants is set out in statue (The Tribunal Courts and Enforcement Act 2007).
+Our processing is necessary for compliance with a legal obligation and for the performance of a task carried out in the public interest.
 The processing is necessary to identify persons with outstanding Liability Orders, Fines, Warrants, Orders or Debts owed to our Clients, to obtain payment, remove goods or execute the Warrant.
 Jacobs are acting on the basis of authority from the court and their power to enforce or execute Warrants is set out in the following acts or regulations:

 More information on lawful processing can be found on the ICO website.

 Your personal data will be treated as strictly confidential.

 In some cases, the third parties may hold or require access to some or all your data for example to issue notices on our behalf, support insurance claims/disputes etc. Where any of your data is required for such a purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, our obligations, and the obligations of the third party under the law.

 We may compile statistics about the use of our site including data on traffic, usage patterns, user numbers, sales and other information.
 All such data will be anonymised and will not include any personally identifying information.
 We may, from time to time, share such data with third parties such as prospective investors, affiliates, partners and advertisers.
 Data will only be shared and used within the bounds of the law.